 - Security.
 Being safe, warm, and fed are the most basic needs of a child.
 Consistent security is the foundation of stability and growth.

 - Stability.
 A stable family and community environment give the child a sense of their role and value.
-Tradition and culture encourage belonging and a healthy identity.

 - Consistency.
 Dealing with consistent values, expectations, emotions, and behavior helps the child develop confidence and balance.
-Dependable and uniform parenting is key.

 - Emotional support.
 Being accepted and recognized are important aspects for children to develop trust, respect, and self-esteem.
-These qualities are the basis of a composed and independent mindset.

 - Love.
 A sense of being in a place where one belongs and is accepted is the most profound gift.
-Showing unconditional love is the ultimate validation.

 - Education.
 Formal schooling is important to prepare your child to become a productive member of society one day, but life lessons are, in many ways, even more valuable.
-Creating a safe and stable environment where a child can try new experiences prepares him or her for independence.

 - Positive role models.
 Having the opportunity to look up to and imitate someone with positive qualities gives the child aspiration to develop and become better.

-Safeguard, educate, provide clear expectations and a consistent routine to prepare your child to face any challenge and transition successfully through his or her childhood development phases.
+Safeguard, educate, and provide clear expectations and a consistent routine to prepare your child to face any challenge and transition successfully through his or her childhood development phases.

 - Listens.
-Observing and listening with attention and understanding let you know what and when your child needs something or have a problem to solve.
+Observing and listening with attention and understanding let you know what and when your child needs something or has a problem to solve.
 Encourage your child to express his or her emotions and thoughts.
 Learn a reflective communication style to clarify what your child is saying by repeating the idea back in different words.

 - Honesty and transparency.
 Tell your child your feelings and expectations and encourage him or her to do the same.
 This habit will go a long way to prevent conflicts from developing.